 Batista took power with claims that he would honor all international agreements, guarantee lives and property and continue public work projects.
-The army was Batista's main support in Cuba, and also many Cuban businessmen gave Batista their support.
-Some from the middle and upper classes were opposed to Batista, while his major opposition was from students – also from the upper and middle classes.
+The army was Batista's main support in Cuba.
+Many Cuban businessmen gave Batista their support.
+Some from the upper and middle classes felt above supporting him, and Batista's main opposition was from students.

 Students were planning a massive demonstration and a symbolic burial of Cuba's 1940 Constitution.
 Four student leaders were arrested and taken to Batista.
 He told them they were free but that he had a great desire to talk with them.
 He told them he had taken power to avoid a civil war, that he needed the cooperation of all Cubans in order to reorganize the institutional life of the nation and that the Constitution had not died.
 One of the student leaders accused Batista of planning to ban all opposition, and Batista denied it, saying opposition was a necessity, especially a constructive opposition.
 Batista said he had once been an idealist youth like they, that he admired them and was not against their demonstration itself but against the "professional agitators" who will capitalize on it.

 One of the agitators that Batista worried about was a law student, Fidel Castro.
 Castro was the son of a wealthy plantation owner who leased a large tract of land from the United Fruit company and sold his cane back to it.
 Fidel presented himself as an idealist.
 His hero, he said, was José Martí, Cuba's poet and fighter for independence of the 1890s.
 Fidel was an aggressive idealist – one of the gun-toting student activists involved in the sometimes violent conflicts between rival student political groups.